 - All complaints will be taken seriously and every effort will be made to resolve the complaint to your satisfaction at an early stage.

 - Whoever receives and handles the complaint, you should expect a response within a reasonable time frame and for your contact with the University to be characterised by courtesy and respect at all times.

-- Where a formal written complaint is made to a senior manager or the Director, People Group (via email at email@example.com), you should receive an acknowledgment normally within five University working days of receipt.
+- Where a formal written complaint is made to a senior manager or the Director of Human Resources (via email at email@example.com), you should receive an acknowledgment normally within five University working days of receipt.

 - Where a complaint is made, you should expect to be kept informed as to the steps taken and progress made in resolving the issue that gave rise to the complaint.

 - Where a particularly serious complaint is made, eg harassment, you should expect that the matter will receive the utmost attention and be handled with sensitivity and that your confidentiality will be respected - if at any stage in the complaints process it becomes necessary to reveal your identity to progress the matter further, your permission will be sought.